cisagov/ScubaGear/baselines/exo.md

 - _Last modified:_ June 2023

 #### MS.EXO.4.4v1
-An agency point of contact SHOULD be included for aggregate and/or failure reports.
+An agency point of contact SHOULD be included for aggregate and failure reports.

 - _Rationale:_ Email spoofing attempts are not inherently visible to domain owners.
 DMARC provides a mechanism to receive reports of spoofing attempts.